Interim mandates

 05

-Applied AI in mid-sized companies
+Applied AI

 AI is not a standalone field but a layer on the existing platform architecture.
 Three questions are clarified first: which use cases actually carry weight, which data basis is robust, which staff will be enabled.
 Only then does construction begin — step by step, with operational owners rather than external promises.
 Preparation has been running for two years, methodically and substantively.